-The validation code is set to 1 (i.e. value of 100 added to the V8 profile error flag) to indicate periods where we have less confidence in the profile ozone data, based on internal validation results.
+A validation code of 100 is added to the V8 profile error flag to indicate periods where we have less confidence in the profile ozone data, based on internal validation results.
 This code frequently represents instrument performance problems.
 In most cases, the best available correction for the problem has been applied to the data, but residual errors may still be present.
 The quality of both total ozone and profile ozone data are affected.
 Small jumps of 1-2% in total ozone and 5-10% in profile ozone may be observed.
 Due to the increased noise during such periods, we are unable to identify every perturbed profile with an error flag.
 Please view unusual profiles during these periods with some skepticism.
 The validation code is also used to indicate periods where ozone data show greater differences in limited latitude and/or altitude regions, such as the first half of the NOAA-9 data record.
 The following text gives further descriptions of the periods for which this code has been assigned.